safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 - 90 Quarantine
 - 999 Blackhole

 Keep “Learning” enabled.
-If you use Chromecast or AirPlay, enable IGMP Snooping for VLAN 20 and 40.
+If using services i.e. Chromecast or AirPlay, enable IGMP Snooping for VLAN 20 and 40.

 ## Step 3.
 VLAN Memberships (SwOS → VLANs tab)
 Tick ports as members exactly: